Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 Why law is important? that question might sound simple but its answer is vital.

-Here you will find three major reasons as to why the law is important in our life.
+Here you will find three major reasons why the law is important in our life.

-Those reasons also show why we need law in our life.
+Those reasons also show why we need law in our society and life at large.

 Why law is important

 Law is important because the law establishes and controls public power, facilitates and regulates private and public relations, law solves disputes and maintains peace and order in our society by specifying the do’s and the dont’s in our daily conduct.

 We need law in our life from the demands for a well-governed society, the need to have a well-organized public power, the demand for a peaceful society, and the desire to have a well-structured system that governs and regulates individuals in societies.